svpx/hawk-api/README.md

   - **Failure** - On failure, <br> `Message: The API Key you provided could not be validated.`

  ## 5 Sensor Registration & Data Logging
- The sensor registration can done by making a **POST Request** with parameters and JSON body with the follwing schema.
+ The sensor registration can be done by making a **POST Request** with parameters and JSON body with the following schema.

  ### 5.1 API Enpoint
  `/hawk/api/v01/sensor`